+For his exceptional accomplishments, Lips received the national distinction “Worthy Artist”.
 In 1993 he was awarded the “Silver Disc” of the festival “Bayan and Bayanists”.
-In 1994 president B.N.
-Yeltsin presented the distinction of a “People’s Artist of Russia” to Friedrich Lips in the Kremlin, and in 2001, due to a degree by president V.V.
+In 1994 Russian President B.N.
+Yeltsin presented the distinction of a “People’s Artist of Russia” to Friedrich Lips in the Kremlin, and in 2001, due to a decree by Russian President V.V.
 Putin “the order of friendship” was given to him.
-In 2001 he was named "Musician of the Year" by the newspaper "Musical Review“.
-In 2005, the city of Emanzelinsk gave the name of its first graduate, Friedrich Lips, to the Children's Art School No.1.
+In 2001 Lips was named "Musician of the Year" by the newspaper "Musical Review“.

 © Copyright MusicForAccordion.com.
 All rights reserved